-Each HWBB must produce a Joint Strategic Needs Assessment (JSNA) which details the state of our health and the important factors that influence our health.
+Each HWBB must produce a Joint Strategic Needs Assessment (JSNA) which details the state of Shropshire's health and the factors that influence health.
 In Shropshire we are working on developing our JSNA to understand key issues affecting our health and wellbeing at a local level.
 Please click here to read the Shropshire JSNA.